Rough leaf Dogwood: Characteristics, Uses, and Landscaping

 From May to June, light cream-colored flowers appear on the plant in clusters that can be 3 inches in width.
 The individual flowers themselves are 1/4 inch wide with four petals and stamens.
 They also have one stylus and pistil apiece.
 White fruit about .5 inches in diameter follow the flowers from August to October.
 The fruit is beloved by wildlife, and fruit droppings are not very problematic.

 Rough leaf Dogwood grows relatively fast and is a very hardy plant.
-Characteristically, it prefers moist soil but will grow in dry soil if it is deeply planted.
+It prefers moist soil but will grow in dry soil if deeply planted.
 This plant can live in soil containing loam or clay.
 It also does not matter if said soil is alkaline, acidic, sandy, or well-drained.
 Rough leaf Dogwood has a high drought tolerance making it ideal for areas with less water.
 It can be grown in partial shade, but more sun is preferable for improved flowering and fruit production.
-In the wild, it grows near creeks, in woods, and thickets.
+In the wild, it grows near creeks, in woods, and in thickets.
 As mentioned earlier, wildlife (mainly birds) love the fruit, so it does not last a very long time.

 The spread of these plants is up to fifteen feet and is very dense.
 The high density makes Roughleaf dogwood an excellent choice for hedges and borders.
 It makes a beautiful understory candidate as well.
 Even though the plant is considered closer to a shrub, it can be trained to be a small tree.